Fort McCoy ArtiFACT: Brick

-Examples of brick found at an archaeological dig at Fort McCoy, Wis., in 2014 are shown in this image.
-Archaeological researchers with Colorado State University’s Center for Environmental Management of Military Lands were investigating homestead sites in the Fort McCoy-Sparta Airport area in 2014 when they recovered three different bricks with the manufacturer’s names on them.
-(Contributed photo)
+Archaeological researchers with Colorado State University’s Center for Environmental Management of Military Lands (CEMML) were investigating homestead sites in the Fort McCoy-Sparta Airport area in 2014 when they recovered three different bricks with the manufacturer’s names on them.

+The first of these was from the Laclede Brick Company in St. Louis, Missouri, the next was from the Illinois Brick Company, and the last was from the Menomonie Pressed Brick Company in Wisconsin.

+The Laclede Brick Company was founded in 1844 and produced brick from fire clay.

 |Date Taken: